KyleV1/kylev1.github.io/index.md

 Thank you for viewing my portfolio of recent cybersecurity projects.
-Below you will find projects related to _penetration testing_, _splunk_, _risk analysis_, and _more_.
+Below you will find projects related to _Azure_, _network security_, _Bash scripting_, and _more_.

 #Text can be **bold**, _italic_, or ~~strikethrough~~.